Herbert-Karl/digital-asm/README.md

 * `asm.simulatorHost`: ip address of the host running the digital simulator
 * `asm.simulatorPort`: port, at which the digital simulator runs its TcpListener
+* `asm.assembler`: location of the jar file of the ASM3 programm

 ## Known Issues